 An owner whose building received Access to Home Program funds may request a waiver to filing the Property Maintenance Declaration.
-Generally, waivers are issued where a lien is prohibited by State or federal rule or where enforcement is not feasible.
+Generally, waivers are issued where a lien is prohibited by state or federal rule.
+The most common example is a participant that resides in a rental property that is owned and managed by a not-for-profit organization but was funded, and subsequently regulated, by a state or federal program that prohibits additional liens.